liberation/django-elasticsearch/readme.md

 TESTS
 =====

-django-elasticsearch has a 92% test coverage, and tests pass for django 1.4 to 1.7.
+Django-elasticsearch has a 92% test coverage, and tests pass for django 1.4 to 1.8.

 ```
 $ cd test_project